Call for Abstracts and Posters

 Authors/presenters should submit their abstract using the

 online process.
-The deadline for submissions is Tuesday, 30 April, 2019.
+The deadline for submissions is Friday, May 24, 2019.
 Titles received after this date may not be considered.
-Authors will be notified regarding acceptance by 22 May, 2019.
+Authors will be notified regarding acceptance.
 Use the following example for formatting your abstract.
 Please include contact information for the lead author/presenter.

 Example Abstract (Use for proper formatting):